What Happens When You Refuse A Breath Test During A New Jersey DWI Investigation

 Can I Still Be Convicted If I Didn’t Agree To A Breath Test After A DWI Stop In New Jersey?

-How Can Law Enforcement Prove I Was Drugged, Impaired, Or Drunk And Driving If I Didn’t Give Consent For A Breath Test?
+How Can Law Enforcement Prove I Was Drugged, Impaired, or Drunk and Driving if I Didn’t Give Consent for a Breath Test?

-Finally, prosecutor will often argue for the judge to draw an inference that you refused because you had a consciousness of guilt.
+Finally, prosecutors will often argue for the judge to draw an inference that you refused because you had a consciousness of guilt.
 Of course, this is only one inference.
 Other more innocent inferences include:

-- Being upset because you feel wrongly accused;
+• Being upset because you feel wrongly accused;

-- Invoking a mistaken belief that you have a right to refuse,
+• Invoking a mistaken belief that you have a right to refuse,

-- Having a physical disability like asthma that prevents you from delivering a full sample.
+• Having a physical disability like asthma that prevents you from delivering a full sample.

 With the guidance of a skilled attorney for DUI Law In New Jersey, you can have the peace of mind that comes with knowing that we’ll make it look easy.
 For more information on the Refusal Of Blood Test In Drugged Driving Case, a free initial consultation is your next best step.
 Get the information and legal answers you seek by calling (732) 218-9090.